Clad3815/ai-function-helper/tests/api_responses.md

   ],
   "instructions": [
     "Preheat the oven to 375°F (190°C).",
+    "Pound the chicken breasts to flatten them.",
-    "In a bowl, mix together spinach and feta cheese.", "Cut a pocket into each chicken breast.",
+    "In a bowl, mix spinach and feta cheese.",
-    "Stuff each chicken breast with the spinach and feta mixture.", "Brush the stuffed chicken breasts with olive oil.", "Place the chicken breasts on a baking sheet.", "Bake in the preheated oven for about 20-25 minutes or until chicken is cooked through.", "Serve hot and enjoy!"
+    "Place a portion of the spinach and feta mixture on each chicken breast.", "Roll up the chicken breasts and secure with toothpicks.", "Brush the chicken with olive oil and season with salt and pepper.", "Bake for 25-30 minutes until chicken is cooked through.", "Remove toothpicks before serving."
   ],
   "prep_time": "15 minutes",
   "cook_time": "25 minutes",